xplosionmind/tommi.space/content/jam/public/Nebuchadnezzar.md

 tags:
   - todo
   - geek/sysad
-description: Information and insights concerning the configuration and maintenance of Tommi’s server
+description: Information and insights concerning the configuration and maintenance of Tommi’s server.
 permalink: /neb/
 redirect_from:
   - /server/